cloudnativer/kube-install/README0.6.md

 # ./kube-install -opt install -master "192.168.1.11,192.168.1.12,192.168.1.13" -node "192.168.1.11,192.168.1.12,192.168.1.13,192.168.1.14" -sshpwd "cloudnativer"
 ```

-Notice: If your OS is SUSE 15, CentOS 8 or RHEL 8, please use the `-ostype` flag to specifies the distribution OS type.
-If you OS is centos7 or rhel7, the `-ostype` flag can be omitted.
+Notice: Please make sure that the `-ostype` flag you entered is correct, only support rhel7, rhel8, centos7, centos8, suse15 these types of "ostype".

 <br>